Pignora imperii: Servius's list

 Classicist Alan Cameron notes that three of these supposed tokens were fictional (the ashes, scepter, and veil) and are not named in any other sources as sacred guarantors of Rome.
 The other four objects were widely attested in Latin literature, but have left no archaeological trace.
+In the 1720s excavations of the Palatine Hill by Francesco Bianchini, he noted a stone matching the description of Cybele's needle.
+However its ultimate fate is unknown, with its destruction likely.